History of Algeria (1962–1999): Chadli Bendjedid

 Bendjedid, who had collaborated with Boumediene in the plot that disposed of Ben Bella, was regarded as a moderate, not identified with any group or faction.
 He did, however, command wide support within the military establishment.
 In June 1980, he summoned an extraordinary FLN Party Congress to examine the draft of the five-year development plan for 1980–84.
 The resultant First Five Year Plan liberalized the economy and broke up unwieldy state corporations.

 The Benjedid regime was also marked by the Berber Spring protests from Kabyle university students who objected to Arabization measures in government and especially in education.
 Although Bendjedid reaffirmed the government's long-term commitment to Arabization, he upgraded Berber studies at the university level and granted media access to Berber-language programs.
 These concessions, however, provoked counterprotests from Islamists (also seen as fundamentalists).

 Islamists gained increasing influence in part because the government was unable to keep its economic promises.
-In the late 1970s, Muslim activists engaged in isolated and relatively small-scale assertions of their will: harassing women whom they felt were inappropriately dressed, smashing establishments that served alcoholic beverages, and evicting official imams from their mosques.
+In the late 1970s, Muslim activists engaged in isolated and relatively small-scale assertions of their will: harassing women who they felt were inappropriately dressed, smashing establishments that served alcoholic beverages, and evicting official imams from their mosques.
 The Islamists escalated their actions in 1982, when they called for the abrogation of the National Charter and the formation of an Islamic government.
 Amidst an increasing number of violent incidents on campuses, Islamists killed one student.
 After police arrested 400 Islamists, about 100,000 demonstrators thronged to Friday prayers at the university mosque.
 The arrests of hundreds more activists, including prominent leaders of the movement, Shaykh Abdelatif Sultani and Shaykh Ahmed Sahnoun resulted in a lessening of Islamist actions for several years.
 Nonetheless, in light of the massive support the Islamists could muster, the authorities henceforth viewed them as a potentially grave threat to the state and alternately treated them with harshness and respect.
 In 1984, for example, the government opened in Constantine one of the largest Islamic universities in the world.
 In the same year, acceding to Islamist demands, the government passed the Algerian Family Code, making family law conform closely to sharia and considering women as wards of their families before marriage and of their husbands after marriage.